Long-lived dynamics of the charge density wave in TiSe2 observed by time-resolved neutron diffraction

-When the timescale of the experiment is in seconds, as in the present work, the electron and lattice temperature are expected to equilibrate and cool down significantly.
-The system approaches a steady state with the environment and the initial spike observed in the electron temperature in the two-temperature model becomes negligible.
-Thus, diffraction measurements with second-level resolution primarily capture long-term structural relaxation processes and miss the ultrafast dynamics, critical to understanding non-equilibrium transient conditions \cite{jia2025}.
-In the long-term regime, the single temperature model, described by C(T)$\frac{\delta{T}}{\delta{t}}$=$\nabla\cdot(\kappa(T)\nabla{T}$)+Q(t,r), is appropriate given that the electronic and lattice degrees of freedom remain in equilibrium at all times \cite{karani2015,shayduk2020}.
+When the experimental timescale is on the order of seconds, the system evolves into a long‑time thermal regime characterized by local equilibrium between the sample and its environment.
+Diffraction measurements with seconds‑level temporal resolution therefore primarily capture slow structural relaxation and phase evolution, and do not directly prove ultrafast electronic and lattice dynamics that govern the initial non‑equilibrium response following photo-excitation \cite{jia2025}.
+Instead, the current measurements probe the cumulative structural consequences of these fast processes.
+In this long-timescales regime, a single temperature heat diffusion model, described by C(T)$\frac{\delta{T}}{\delta{t}}$=$\nabla\cdot(\kappa(T)\nabla{T}$)+Q(t,r), is appropriate since electronic and lattice degrees of freedom remain in thermal equilibrium at all times relevant to the experiment \cite{karani2015, shayduk2020}.
 Here, C(T) is the heat capacity, $\kappa(T)$ is the thermal conductivity and Q(t,r) is the laser heat source.
-As the laser pulse deposits energy onto the system, it raises the surface temperature uniformly.
-In this semiconductor, both electrons and phonons contribute to heat transport \cite{mizukoshi2023}, transferring thermal energy from the hot surface to the colder bulk.
-Even though TiSe$_{2}$ has a strong EPC \cite{sadasivam2017}, this model is reasonable in long timescales.
-Here, we explore the long-term relaxation effects using elastic neutron scattering with a laser source.
+Upon laser excitation, energy is deposited within the near‑surface region, producing a transient temperature gradient that drives diffusive heat transport into the bulk.
+In semiconducting TiSe$_{2}$, both electrons and phonons contribute to thermal transport \cite{mizukoshi2023}.
+Although TiSe$_{2}$ exhibits strong EPC \cite{sadasivam2017}, electron–phonon equilibration occurs on ultrafast timescales far shorter than the experimental resolution.
+As a result, the single‑temperature model provides a reasonable and self‑consistent description of heat flow and structural evolution in the long‑time limit probed by diffraction.